We would like to try to explain some of the complexities of music use and royalty free music. We’ve tried to make this as short as we could:

 As far as trade shows or sports events, here you would expect the venue/hall to already have a license from their country’s performance royalty organization, but you may want to check that.

 There are some composers who are not a member of any kind of composers’ society what so ever.
-They are not members of any mechanical rights society, so their music can be manufactured on DVD/CD etc. without paying any mechanical license fees to any organisation.
-And they are also not members of any performance rights organization, so their music can be freely broadcast and played in public without paying any broadcasting license to any collection society what so ever.
-Their music can be said to be “completely royalty free” – also known as “Non PRO music”, “PRS free music”, “GEMA free music” and so on.
+They are not members of any performance rights organization, so their music can be freely broadcast and played in public without paying any broadcasting license to any collection society whatsoever.
+Their music can be said to be “completely royalty free” – also known as “Non PRO music”, “PRS free music”, “GEMA free music”, “Copyright free music” and so on.

 If you are going to need music that is entirely Non-PRO, you can choose to Search or Browse only Non-PRO music using our website.
 When you browse a music genre (by clicking on a genre in the list of music genres/styles on the right-hand side of our site), on top of the result list you can see an option to display “PRO-tracks and Non-PRO tracks” or “Non PRO Tracks Only“.
 Click “Non PRO tracks only” and your displayed track list will be updated to show only music that is “completely royalty-free”.